OfficeDev/office-js-docs-pr/Contributing.md

 4. You will be asked to sign the Contributor's License Agreement if you are:

     * A member of the Microsoft Open Technologies group.
-    * A contributors who doesn't work for Microsoft.
+    * A contributor who doesn't work for Microsoft.

 As a community member, you must sign the Contribution License Agreement (CLA) before you can contribute large submissions to a project.
 You only need to complete and submit the documentation once.
 Carefully review the document.
 You may be required to have your employer sign the document.